MikhailBerlay/code-samples/README.md

 # Welcome to My GitHub Profile

 👋 Hello!
 I’m Mikhail Berlay, a passionate data science enthusiast with a strong background in computational statistics and finance.
-I am currently pursuing a B.S. in Computational Statistics & Data Science with a minor in Finance at Weber State University, and I expect to graduate in Spring 2025.
+I am currently pursuing a Professional Science Master's (PSM) in Computational and Data Science at University of Utah, after completing a B.S. in Computational Statistics & Data Science with a minor in Finance at Weber State University, and I expect to graduate in Spring 2027.

 **Skills:**
 - Programming Languages: Python, R, C++, SQL